Message from the Commanding Officer - Message from HLCol Garber

-As I look forward to 2016 and the 150th Anniversary of ourRegiment, on behalf of all serving members of The Brockville Rifles I am excited to welcome you to the Regimental Society's 150 Committee, being led by LCol (Ret'd) Jeff Shaver and his superb team of former and serving Regimental members, have been busy preparing for the celebration to come in 2016.
+As I look forward to 2016 and the 150th Anniversary of ourRegiment, on behalf of all serving members of The Brockville Rifles I am excited to welcome you to the Regimental Society's 150th Anniversary web page.
+The Regimental Anniversary Committee, being led by LCol (Ret'd) Jeff Shaver and his superb team of former and serving Regimental members, have been busy preparing for the celebration to come in 2016.
 This web site is an excellent opportunity for the Committee to reach out to our Regimental Family and keep everyone informed of plans and progress now and throughout the 2016 celebrations.

 The Brockville Rifles